rust-lang/book/second-edition/src/ch19-02-advanced-lifetimes.md

   is `'a`.
 * With a single `T: 'a` clause, the default lifetime of the trait object is `'a`.
-* With multiple `T: 'a`-like clauses, there is no default lifetime; we must be explicit.
+* With multiple clauses like `T: 'a`, there is no default lifetime; we must be explicit.

 When we must be explicit, we can add a lifetime bound on a trait object like